rails hotwire frontend

 When a user clicks pagination inside the frame, only the transactions_list frame updates.
 The header and sidebar stay untouched.

-3. Turbo Streams: Real-time Updates
+3. Turbo Streams: server-pushed updates

 Turbo Streams push real-time DOM updates from the server via WebSocket, SSE, or HTTP responses.
 They support multiple operations - append, prepend, replace, update, remove - across different page elements in a single response.